 They are liberal in their political outlook and they are technologically advanced – relying on mobile devices (smartphone) to access the Internet, emails as well as watch videos.
 They are very active on social media (Facebook, Snapchat, Tumblr) for socializing with family, friends and those that share common interests.

 They accept advertising and see value in exchanging information.
 The instant message frequently (6 to 15 times per day) and they download movies and music to their mobile device.
-They listen to Pandora and watch videos from YouTube and Hulu.
+They listen to Pandora and watch videos on YouTube and Hulu.

 They read at least one of the past four issues of Fitness, Guns and Ammo, Spirit/Southwest Airline.
 And they have viewed Archer, Ellen DeGeneres and the Discovery Channel at least once in the past month.

 When it comes to education, they are searching for a degree program that is typically in business, healthcare or social services that can be completed in under 4-years and offers courses of 6 to 8 weeks in length with monthly start dates 12-months out of the year.
 They may incur some debt via student loans in order to remain enrolled and graduate in their time frame but they prefer paying their tuition as they go out of the earnings from their work.
 This may cause the occasional ‘stop out’ or changing from 2 courses per term to 1 course per term.
 They also want a college that has a positive reputation in the local market as well as a successful career center and active alumni network that will help them transition from student to a successful professional career.
-Because they hold one or more job, they need flexibility in their schedule so they tend to lean towards online but for certain subjects they prefer classroom (100% and blended courses) so they shy away from 100% online programs.
+Because they hold one or more job, they need flexibility in their schedule so they tend to lean towards online but for certain subjects, they prefer classroom (100% and blended courses) so they shy away from 100% online programs.
 They are also open to courses that start at 6 am, Monday through Saturday as well as courses that end no later than 11 pm, Monday through Saturday.
 They prefer to have Sundays off from school so they can either work, relax or catch up on homework.

 They succeed in our institution because of their earlier educational successes – they earned 3.5/4.0 GPA in public high school that is located within 25 mile radius of our main campus – and they have strong time management and organizational skills.
 Many are strong, active writers –most maintain an online site where they post a diary or creative writing at least 3 times per week.
-They keep a daily calendar that clearly marks out time for work, classes, study and fun.
+They keep a daily calendar that clearly marks out time for work, classes, study, and fun.

-They engage with faculty at least 3 times per week – sometimes in class discussions and other times outside of class in order to share ideas and ask questions related to course work and/or professional development.
+They engage with faculty at least 3 times per week – sometimes in class discussions and other times outside of class in order to share ideas and ask questions related to coursework and/or professional development.
 Their preferred mode of communication outside of class is email or text, but they do talk and volunteer in class.”

 And then you can go on to describe the other undergraduate segments…